Tag Archives: cracked tyres

 Like anything else you should check out your tyres for any cracking and bulges or bubbles appearing on the sidewall area or the tread area.
 The tyre in the image could have been running under pressure, but it could also be over age?

-The date when the tyre was manufactured is embedded onto a tyres sidewall.
+The date when the tyre was manufactured is embedded into the tyres sidewall.
 It tells you the week and year that the tyre was manufactured.
-In the past few years, cash strapped motorists have been buying part worn tyres.
+In the past few years, cash-strapped motorists have been buying part-worn tyres.

-In recent times we have seen tyres with cuts, nails, bubbles, screws and worse of all aging tyres that are passed their best and full of cracks.
+In recent times, we have seen tyres with cuts, nails, bubbles, screws and, worst of all, ageing tyres that are passed their best and full of cracks.